All Tees Active venues are closed from Thursday 19th March 2020 until further notice.

-Tees Barrage International White Water Centre is featured in the highly anticipated and two-time Golden Globe winning movie, 1917.
-The film has also been nominated for 9 BAFTA’s.
+Tees Barrage International White Water Centre is featured in the highly praised, multi award winning Hollywood blockbuster.

 Production Companies: Amblin Partners, DreamWorks, Neal Street Productions, New Republic